secretstartups/handbook/business-technology/enterprise-applications/guides/zuora-collect/index.html.md

 1. Search for the account that needs to be assigned and open it (by clicking on the account name).
    - The collections agent for the account is displayed on the top left of the account details page.<br>
 1. Click the agent name or Unassigned.
-1. Select an agent from the dropwdown list.
+1. Select an agent from the dropdown list.
 1. Click Update to save the settings.
    - Refresh the page to see the changes.